greenelab/annorxiver_manuscript/manuscript.md

 The analysis of preprints' full text can support new tools that accelerate publishing, integrity checks, and other critically important contributions.

+## Software and Data Availability

+An online version of this manuscript is available under a Creative Commons Attribution License at [https://greenelab.github.io/annorxiver_manuscript/](https://greenelab.github.io/annorxiver_manuscript/).
+Source for the research portions of this project is dual licensed under the BSD 3-Clause and Creative Commons Public Domain Dedication Licenses at [https://github.com/greenelab/annorxiver](https://github.com/greenelab/annorxiver).
+The journal recommendation website can be found at [https://greenelab.github.io/annorxiver-journal-recommender/](https://greenelab.github.io/annorxiver-journal-recommender/) and code for the website is available under a BSD-2-Clause Plus Patent License at [https://github.com/greenelab/annorxiver-journal-recommender](https://github.com/greenelab/annorxiver-journal-recommender).
+Full text access for the bioRxiv repository is available at [https://www.biorxiv.org/tdm](https://www.biorxiv.org/tdm).
+Access to PubMed Central's Open Access subset is available on NCBI's FTP server at [https://www.ncbi.nlm.nih.gov/pmc/tools/ftp/](https://www.ncbi.nlm.nih.gov/pmc/tools/ftp/).
+Access to the New York Times Annotated Corpus (NYTAC) is available upon request with the Linguistic Data Consortium at [https://catalog.ldc.upenn.edu/LDC2008T19](https://catalog.ldc.upenn.edu/LDC2008T19).

 ## Acknowledgements

+The authors would like to thank Ariel Hippen Anderson for evaluating potential missing preprint to published version links.
+We also would like to thank Richard Sever and the _bioRxiv_ team for their assistance with access to and support with questions about preprint full text downloaded from _bioRxiv_.
+This work was supported by [Grant GBMF4552](https://www.moore.org/grant-detail?grantId=GBMF4552) from the Gordon Betty Moore Foundation and by NIH T32HG00046, Computational Genomics training grant, from the National Human Genome Reserach Institute (NHGRI).

 ## References {.page_break_before}